Spratt Stadium

-Spratt Memorial Stadium, also known as Craig Field at Spratt Stadium, is a 7,500 seat stadium in St. Joseph, Missouri, United States, on the campus of Missouri Western State University.
+Spratt Memorial Stadium, also known as Craig Field at Spratt Stadium, is a 7,500-seat stadium in St. Joseph, Missouri, United States, on the campus of Missouri Western State University.
 In 2010, it became the summer training camp for the Kansas City Chiefs.
+Additionally, it currently hosts all Missouri State High School Activities Association state championship games.

 History

 Spratt opened in 1979.
 Previously Missouri Western played at municipal owned Noyes Field by Central High School.
 It is named for Elliot Spratt, an executive with Hillyard, Inc. whose family has donated money for numerous buildings on the campus.

 Missouri Western opened stadium with a 44-0 victory over Dana College.

-Initial cost was $850,000 Lights were added in 1985.
+Initial cost was $850,000.
+Lights were added in 1985.